ayoayco/blog/about.md

 He is a passionate learner and is quite fond of explaining how things work.

-Now he works as an engineering manager, directly involved in web components and design systems, at <a href="https://ing.com">ING</a> in Amsterdam.
+Now he works as an engineering manager, directly involved with web components and design systems, at <a href="https://ing.com">ING</a> in Amsterdam.